 Once the graphical part of the GIS tool has been defined and the identification procedure for each component has been established, a georeferenced database (geodatabase) has been implemented.
 The geodatabase is a set of several types of geographic datasets embedded in a common file system folder.
 In our case, a geodatabase has been particularly created that has a comprehensive information model to represent and manage geographic information related to a PV power plant.
 This comprehensive information model is implemented as a series of tables that store entity classes, raster datasets, and attributes.

-The designed information model can be divided into three sorts of information: electrical variables measures, graphic information (pictures and thermographies) and defects existence and description.
-Figure 4 shows the scheme diagram of the relational database that has been created.
+The designed information is divided into three sorts of information: electrical variables measures, graphic information (pictures and thermographies) and defects existence and description.
+Figure 4 shows the scheme diagram of the relational database.
 According to the three sorts of information, it has been organized into four main tables and four auxiliary tables.

-The first main table, named PV MODULES, include all the information related to the analyzed PV module, including an identifier code (ID_MOD) which is the Primary Key of the table (identifies uniquely each record), the associated inverter (INVERTER), the string series (SERIES), the relative position in the series (POSITION IN SERIES), the rack number (RACK NUMBER) and its manufacturing reference code (PV MODULE REFERENCE NUMBER).
+The first main table, named PV MODULES, includes all the information related to the analyzed PV module, including an identifier code (ID_MOD) which is the Primary Key of the table (identifies uniquely each record), the associated inverter (INVERTER), the string series (SERIES), the relative position in the series (POSITION IN SERIES), the rack number (RACK NUMBER) and its manufacturing reference code (PV MODULE REFERENCE NUMBER).

-The table named MEASUREMENTS include all the measured electrical variables that will allow the performance analysis.
+The table named MEASUREMENTS includes all the measured electrical variables that will allow the performance analysis.
 It assigns to each measurement a unique identifier (ID_MEASURE) and relates each measurement record to the PV module through the ID_MOD.
 It also includes the date when the measurement was taken (DATE) and the inspector who did it (INSPECTOR).
 The factory settings where introduced into the database setting INSPECTOR as “FACTORY” and as date the installation date.
 Moreover, in order to guarantee a proper analysis, the measurement quality (metadata) has been included in other parameter named MEASURE QUALITY, which is an 8 digits’ code described in the auxiliary table named QUALITY.

-The quality code is a number between 0 and 9, that describes if the record is a calibration value (0), if the record has no validation (1), if the record has been checked to be in range (2), etc. There exists one digit for each electrical measured value.
+The quality code is a metadata field which gives information about the stored data.
+It is a number between 0 and 9 that can take the following values: 0: the record is a calibration value, 1: the record has no validation, 2: the record has been checked to be in range, 3: the record has passed the time coherence test (assigned timestamp is correct), 4: the record has passed the internal coherence test, 5: the record has passed the time series coherence test, 6: the record has passed the spatial coherence test, 7: the record is considered not valid because external disturbances, 8: the measure was not recorded and 9: the measure was not directly measured (it was interpolated or calculated from others).
+There exists one digit for each electrical measured value.